tonyhasson/tonyhasson.github.io/README.md

 .10. add burger in every page
 .11. make the pages more scalable.
 .12. maybe change the burger to the top
+.13. sort the html +  clean the css

 # recommendation section